- GOV.UK guidance during coronavirus

 Check out Surrey Library Service's page, which is full of links to fun and educational activities for children and young people – all possible from home.

 Our tips for making home education work

 Download our guide (PDF) to making this unique situation work for children and for you.

-Education guidance and guidance for looked-after children and care leavers
+Guidance for looked-after children and care leavers

 Online learning platform to boost workplace skills launched

 Free courses are available through the new online platform, the Skills Toolkit.
 This platform signposts to free, high-quality digital and numeracy courses to help people build up their skills, progress in work and boost their job prospects and confidence whilst at home.